• quick signup

 • I'm in Europe on a student visa, am I eligible for the EU Blue Card?

-Upon completion of your studies, you may continue your stay in Europe on the EU Blue Card.
-Many European countries provide possibilities to stay in Europe for a number of months after graduation to orientate on the labour market.
+Upon completion of your studies, you may be able to continue your stay in Europe on an EU Blue Card.
+Many European countries allow graduates to remain in Europe for several months after graduation to explore the labour market.

-• Can the EU Blue Card provide permanent residency in the EU?
+• Can the EU Blue Card lead to permanent residency in the EU?

-The time employed on the EU Blue Card, in various countries or in one, accumulates.
-After two to five years, depending on the country of residence, you can apply for permanent residency.
+Yes, time spent employed on an EU Blue Card, whether in one country or across several countries, accumulates.
+After two to five years, depending on the country of residence, you may apply for permanent residency.

-• Which European countries do issue the EU Blue Card?
+• Which European countries issue the EU Blue Card?

 The following EU countries issue the EU Blue Card: